 - 25g cornflour

-- 4 skinless, boneless chicken breast, cut into chunks
+- 4 skinless, boneless chicken breasts, cut into chunks

 - spring onions, finely shredded, to serve

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…

 For the sauce